September 14th - October 1st, 2020

 The Olive Exclusive All Suite Hotel

-The Olive Exclusive – the first ultra-luxurious sanctuary of its kind in the Namibian capital – is cool, contemporary and stylish but with a warm heart and authentic African soul.
+The Olive Exclusive – the first ultra-luxurious sanctuary of its kind in the Namibian capital – is cool, contemporary, and stylish but with a warm heart and authentic African soul.
 Its sleek, modern lines are complemented by organic textures, natural furnishings, an eco-friendly approach and dedicated personal service.
 Simple elegance is key, from the organic rough-hewn wooden benches and side tables, through the sculpted chunk of granite that serves as a coffee table in the guest lounge, to walls clad in abstract Namibian landscapes by well-known South African designer and photographer Micky Hoyle.

 The Olive Exclusive boasts a quality restaurant featuring a seasonal menu, with inventive signature dishes.
 The fully stocked bar also features a classic selection of fine whisky.
-It’s the perfect luxury base from which to explore Windhoek and its surrounds before heading off on a Namibian safari.

 September 26-29, 4 nights